Not meeting personal loan eligibility? THESE steps can help you fix it | Mint

 Before knowing how to improve your chances of getting a personal loan, it is important to know the reasons why your loan application would get rejected.

-High debt-to-income ratio: The debt-to-income ratio shows the portion of your income that goes into debt payments.
-Having a higher debt-to-income ratio shows that a major portion of your income goes toward debt payments.
+4. High debt-to-income ratio: The debt-to-income ratio shows the portion of your income that goes into debt payments.
+Having a higher debt to income ratio shows that a major portion of your income goes for debt payments.
 This reduces your chances of getting a new loan, as a new loan will add to your existing debt payments.

-Know the cause: Before taking measures to improve your loan eligibility, it is important to know the reason why your loan application is rejected.
-This will help you address the root cause for rejection of your loan application.
-Factors such as low income, poor credit score, and existing debts might play a key role in loan rejection.

-Improve credit score: One reason your personal loan application is rejected is your poor credit score.
-A good credit score shows a borrower's creditworthiness.
-Try to maintain a high credit score by paying existing debt on time, limiting hard inquiries, etc.
+2. Improve credit score: One of the reasons why your personal loan application is rejected is due to poor credit score.
+A good credit score shows the creditworthiness of a borrower.
+Try to maintain a high credit score by paying existing debt on time, limiting hard inquiries etc.

 In a nutshell, some people apply for a personal loan to get emergency funds.
 Even if you are not applying for a personal loan, try to maintain a good credit profile by maintaining a good credit score, timely EMI payments, accurate credit reports, etc., even if you are not.
 This will help you avail of a loan in times of emergencies, as improving your personal loan eligibility metrics will require some time.